 We also will use “personal data” as interchangeable with terms such as, “personal information.”
 Personal data processed by Quantcast’s service is pseudonymous, including but not limited to IP address, cookie or device IDs, and other identifiers used for advertising-related purposes.
 In the case where a partner has express permission from Quantcast to use email address, phone number, or other directly identifying information, such information will be pseudonymized (usually hashed or encrypted,) according to Quantcast specifications, before transmitting to Quantcast.

 Quantcast supports and participates in industry self-regulatory programs, and generally implements industry standards and best practices when it comes to handling personal data.
 Partners and clients are responsible for ensuring their own implementation of self-regulatory rules and industry best practices, in particular related to providing transparency and choice to users in places where data is collected or used by Quantcast’s services.

 Unfortunately, terms describing the relationships between parties sharing data are not interchangeable.
 Quantcast determines its role based on applicable law and the facts of its processing of personal data.
 In many relationships with advertiser partners or clients, Quantcast is a controller or joint controller, because of the role that Quantcast plays in defining exactly how data is used.
 This does not mean Quantcast has unfettered rights to use this data; rather, Quantcast’s use of the data is usually restricted by contractual limitations.
 If you have questions about this, please consult your agreement or ask your account representative.

-Advertisers: Where the GDPR applies, Quantcast is a joint controller of personal data collected using Quantcast tags and pixels and of other personal data introduced into Quantcast’s services by the advertiser.
-Where the CCPA applies Quantcast acts as a service provider to the advertiser.
+Advertisers: Where the EU GDPR or the UK GDPR applies, Quantcast is a joint controller of personal data collected using Quantcast tags and pixels and of other personal data introduced into Quantcast’s services by the advertiser.
+Where US state privacy law applies, Quantcast acts as a “third party.”

 Notice/Transparency and Choice